Thitu Island: Early and colonial history

-There are historical records of the island having been inhabited, at various times in history, by fishermen from Champa in present-day Vietnam and the Chinese, and during the Second World War by French Indochina and Imperial Japanese troops.
+There are historical records of the island having been inhabited, at various times in history, by fishers from Champa in present-day Vietnam and by the Chinese, and during the Second World War by troops from French Indochina and Imperial Japan.

 In June 1763, the British East India Company ship Earl Temple sank on the reefs of Thitu Island en route to Manila.
-Three crewmembers survived for months on the island, built a raft, and used bird feathers to make a sail.
+Three crew members survived for months on the island, built a raft, and used bird feathers to make a sail.
 The castaways were able to reach Vietnam, later China, and from there return to England.
-In 1997 the shipwreck of the Earl Temple was discovered by Philippine authorities, and artifacts were recovered and are now displayed at the National Museum of the Philippines.
+In 1997, the wreck of the Earl Temple was discovered by Philippine authorities, and artifacts were recovered and are displayed at the National Museum.

-From 1930 to 1933, the French colonial government in French Indochina sent naval troops to the Spratlys, including Thitu Island.
+From 1930 to 1933, the colonial government in French Indochina sent naval troops to the Spratlys, including to Thitu Island.
 On 21 December 1933, Governor M. J. Krautheimer in Cochinchina (now Vietnam) decided to annex the Spratlys to Bà Rịa Province.

 Post-World War 2 history

-Establishment of civilian administration by the Republic of China and Claim by Tomás Cloma
+Republic of China, Free Territory of Freedomland, and South Vietnam claim

-After Japan's surrender to the allies in 1945 saw the island returned to the Republic of China, officials who were responsible for reclaiming the South China Sea Islands embarked to recover the island from the Japanese.
-The Ministry of the Interior re-erected national markers on the major islands, drew up detailed maps of them, renamed them, and published the Location Map of the South China Sea Island.
+After Japan's surrender to the allies in 1945 saw the island returned to the Republic of China (ROC), officials who were responsible for reclaiming the South China Sea islands set out to recover the island from the Japanese.
+The Ministry of the Interior (Republic of China) re-erected national markers on the major islands, drew up detailed maps of them, renamed them, and published a location map of the South China Sea islands.
+A territorial stone marker on Zhongye was erected on 12 December 1946.

-In May 1956, Tomás Cloma, a Philippine national, landed on several of the islands, claiming that he had discovered them and enjoyed the rights associated with discovery-occupation.
-The ROC ambassador to the Philippines immediately issued a statement stressing that the islands were ROC territory, and sent a letter of protest to Philippine Vice President and Foreign Secretary Carlos Polestico Garcia.
-The Philippine government stated that these were individual actions by Cloma and had nothing to do with the Philippine government.
+In May 1956, Tomás Cloma, a Philippine national, landed on several of the islands, claiming that he had discovered them and enjoyed the rights associated with discovery–occupation, thus forming the micronation of Free Territory of Freedomland.
+The ROC ambassador to the Philippines immediately issued a statement stressing that the islands were ROC territory and sent a letter of protest to Philippine Vice President and Foreign Secretary Carlos Polestico Garcia.
+The Philippine government stated that these were individual actions by Cloma that had nothing to do with the Philippine government.